greenorbitspace/hub/userguide/content/en/docs/glossary/b/bimi.md

 ---
-title: Bimi
+title: BIMI
 ref: bimi
+weight: 1
+exported_at: '2025-06-16T15:04:03.014861+00:00'
-description: 'BIMI: Brand Indicators for Message Identification (BIMI) is a specification that allows organizations to display their brand logos alongside authenticated email messages, enhancing brand visibility and trust while improving email deliverability.'
+definition: BIMI (Brand Indicators for Message Identification) is a specification that allows brands to display their logos next to authenticated emails in the inbox, helping to improve brand recognition and trust among recipients.
-notion_page_id: 214d6625-c679-802c-8c29-ffca5d8e6a96
-exported_at: '2025-06-16T14:24:15.208873+00:00'
 tags:
 - Marketing
 - Email
-category:
+id: GL89
+categories:
 - Marketing & Communication
-id: GL89
 ---